clragon/GradeCalc/README.md

 ## GradeCalc

 GradeCalc is my first personal C# project.
 I'm using it to learn more about C# and about object orientated-programming in general.
-The purpose of this program is to store my grades and calculate their average for me.
+The purpose of this program is to store grades and calculate their average.

 ### Compilation
 #### Linux